WellthCare

 2. Employer-Provided Incentives: Typically, these are taxable compensation when they're substantial.

-When you mix them, you risk:
+Mix them, and you risk:

 • Invalidating your FSA plan: If the IRS deems employer deposits as impermissible contributions, it could jeopardize the tax-advantaged status of your entire cafeteria plan.